manthelt/ECE434FinalProject/ReadMe.md

 ## Work Breakdown

-List the major tasks in your project and who did what.
+- PCB Design and Solder
+  Logan

+- Sound Generation and USB Audio

+- LCD Audio

 Also list here what doesn't work yet and when you think it will be finished and who is finishing it.

 ## Future Work
+In the future we would modify the cape a bit and add a spot for a pull down resistor along with getting it professionally printed to allow for a silk screen on it.
+I would also add more pins to the header to allow for more stability.

 Suggest addition things that could be done with this project.

 ## Conclusions
 Give some concluding thoughts about the project.
 Suggest some future additions that could make it even more interesting.

-### Hardware Improvements
-When creating capes in the future I would add in more pins to ensure more structual stability.